EliasL/Craver/README.md

 You will get [deprication warnings](https://github.com/mogol/flutter_secure_storage/issues/162), but that is the fault of the library we use, not our code.
 Future work could look into finding an alternative library or seeing if the current library (flutter_secure_storage) has finally fixed the issue.

 The second problem you might encounter is flutter complaining that a widgets size is unconstrained.
 This often happens inside rows or columns, and I honestly don't understand it well enough to give any usefull tips.
-Look at what works in other places, and try similar combinations of widgets.
-Good luck.
+That was at least true until now!
+I belive that if this happens, you should set the mainAxizSize to MainAxisSize.min.
+There are many places in this project where this should be done, but I don't have time to fix it.

-There still seems to be some problem with refreshing the token while the app is locked.
-(This bug happened once, and we haven't looked much into it.)
+The third issue I'd like to point out is that the app uses a constant context for displaying messages.
+This was okay when there only was pages from the main bottom navigator view, but now that there is a login page, a preferences page and a help page, the app can crash if messages are displayed on those pages.
+This should be done differently, but as an inexperienced flutter developer, I wasn't sure how.

 ## Server
 The server handles get requests from the applications by forwarding requests to various sources.
 These sources are specified by environment variables ```LBLOGBOOK_SOURCE```, ```CONTROL_PANEL_SOURCE``` and ```PROMETHEUS_SOURCE```.
 The server does not store any data except automatically caching data.
 The prometheus and logbook results update every 20 seconds, while the control panel updates every second.